confluentinc/sts-retail-genai-workshop/README.md

 2. Click on **Flink** from the menu pane
 3. Choose the compute pool created in the previous steps.
 4. Click on **Open SQL workspace** button on the top right.
-5. Create trendy shoes tables within a defined tme period by running the following SQL queries.
+5. Let's execute the following SQL queries to create the `latest_trends` table, which aggregates the top products and brands within a defined time period, updating every minute.

+Let's begin by identifying the top products every minute.

 ```sql
 CREATE TABLE top_products_every_minute (